 Mined purple diamonds can cost millions, but lab-grown purple diamonds are more accessible.
 However, the most challenging part may be finding purple lab diamonds, as few jewelers carry them.

-James Allen is one of the few diamond jewelers who carries purple lab-grown diamonds.
+James Allen is one of the few diamond jewelers who carry purple lab diamonds.
 And, as luck would have it, James Allen is also one of our #1 rated places to buy lab-grown diamonds!

 But, as you can see from the above table, lab-grown diamonds are much more expensive than most other fancy-colored lab diamonds, even green lab-grown diamonds.
 And it’s near-impossible to find any large purple lab diamonds.

 Purple diamonds probably don’t look like what the average person thinks they should.
-You’re probably thinking of a royal purple color like you’d see in a high-quality amethyst.
+You’re probably thinking of a royal purple color as you’d see in a high-quality amethyst.

 In actuality, purple diamonds don’t look purple.
 They are often purplish pink or purplish red.
-These create maroon colors rather than your standard purple color.
+These create maroon rather than your standard purple.
 Purple diamonds fall into lilac colors and mauve shades as well.

 Due to the different intensities of purple diamonds, you may hear them addressed under trade names like plum diamonds, grape diamonds, lilac diamonds, lavender diamonds, mauve diamonds, or orchid diamonds.

-Since the majority of purple diamonds have pinkish or reddish modifying hues, they have a distinct color difference from violet diamonds.
+Since most purple diamonds have pinkish or reddish modifying hues, they differ in color from violet diamonds.

 Violet diamonds are diamonds that are bluish-purple or purplish-blue in color.
 They are a combination of blue diamonds and purple diamonds.
 Violet diamonds have their own intensities and modifying hues as well.